 The Assembly Elections 2016Much like Leicester City winning the Premiership (and who would have predicted that back in February!) the race to form the next Assembly and the ultimate goal of winning the most Assembly Member (AM) seats is now over.
 Who won?
 Well, overall seats for each political party, after weeks of campaigning are:

 - Welsh Conservatives 11

 - Plaid Cymru 12

 For a full list and pictures of the Assembly Members for each constituency and region please visit our election page.

 What happens next?

 All Assembly Members have taken part in an oath taking ceremony and met for their first Plenary meeting at the Senedd on 11 June 2016.
 A new Presiding Officer (PO) and Deputy PO were chosen by secret vote by all Assembly Members.
 Elin Jones AM is now the Presiding Officer and Ann Jones AM is the Deputy Presiding Officer.

-A new First Minister (FM) will also be chosen and he or she will then select a team of Ministers to form the next Welsh Government.
+A First Minister (FM), Carwyn Jones AM ,was also chosen and he has selected a team of Ministers and Deputy Ministers to form the next Welsh Government.
 The Government will present their spending plans to the Assembly, for scrutiny in the Autumn term.
 We will then have a better idea of what their priorities will be in the first year of Assembly Business.
 To make sure you have a say about what they want to do keep visiting this website or follow us on Twitter and Facebook.